IF ANYONE IS INTERESTED IN LEARNING BELL RINGING, PLEASE COME ALONG TO WEST DOWN CHURCH TOWER

 Church Yard Rules and Charges for Services

-A copy of Church Yard rules and Charges for Services may be obtained from http://www.exeter.anglican.org/.
+A copy of Church Yard rules and Charges for Services may be obtained here.

 The Electoral Roll is a list of the members of the Church of St Calixtus.
-The list is updated on an annual basis.
-Jane Devlin is the Electoral Roll Officer for St Calixtus and she may be contacted at firstname.lastname@example.org.
+The list was updated in March 2019.
+The position of Electoral Roll Officer for St Calixtus is Dianne McGahran.

 The PCC takes the lead in carrying out the mission of the church – the whole church.
 Working alongside and supporting the clergy, pastoral care, telling the story of faith, social action and co-operation with churches of other denominations all fall within its remit.
 In many ways it is the PCC that shapes the health of the church.